Speeding Trucks Injury Lawyer

 Determining Fault in a Large Truck Accident

 Speed and large trucks do not mix and can be deadly on the roadways.
 If you have been injured in a truck accident where speed was a factor, contact our team at Ligori & Ligori Attorneys at Law today.
-We offer free consultations to discuss truck accident injury claims at our office in Tampa.
+We offer free consultations to discuss truck accident injury claims at our office in Tampa, Orlando, Ocala, Lakeland and Key West.